What is the technological singularity?

 Human and machine augmentation

-We are already on the cusp of integrating technology with human biology, as seen in early experiments with technologies like Neuralink, which aims to merge the human brain with AI.
+We are already on the cusp of integrating technology with human biology, as seen in early experiments with technologies such as Neuralink, which aims to merge the human brain with AI.
 Post-singularity, such augmentations might become the norm, with humans enhancing their cognitive and physical abilities through direct integration with advanced AI and robotics.
 This convergence might lead to a new type of posthuman or transhuman being altogether, transcending current human limitations.

 Existential risks and ethical concerns